irmen/pyminiaudio/README.md

 ## Todo

-- the various format conversion functions aren't properly exposed yet.
+- wrap the .mod and .xm player API

 ## Examples